linked-db/linked-ql/README.md

     const client = new LinkedQl;
     ```

-3. To work with Linked QL's in-memory object storage, import and instantiate the *ODB* client.
+3. To work with Linked QL's in-memory object storage, import and instantiate the *ODB* client. _(Coming soon)_

     ```js
     // Import ODB as LinkedQl